OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 `DHCP` = Dynamic Host Configuration Protocol

-IP addresses can be assigned to a device manualy or automatically using a DHCP server.
+IP addresses can be assigned to a device manually or automatically using a DHCP server.
 The device will send out a request (DHCP Discover) to if there is a DHCP server on the network.
-The DHCP server replies back with an IP Address the device could use (DHCP Offer).
-The device then sends a reply confirming it wants the offered IP Address (DHCP Request), and lastly the DHCP server sends back a reply acknowledging this has been complete called DHCP ACK.
+The DHCP server replies back with an IP address the device could use (DHCP Offer).
+The device then sends a reply confirming it wants the offered IP address (DHCP Request), and lastly the DHCP server sends back a reply acknowledging this has been complete called DHCP ACK.

 <img src="/pre-security/network-fundamentals/assets/dhcp.png" alt="DHCP example" style="width:300px">